 We will use all available technology and information to your advantage in the prosecution of your case.
 This includes interviewing witnesses, arranging depositions, and scrutinizing medical records.

 A motorcycle accident can stop your life on a dime.
 We can help you get it back on track.
-To discuss your case with a personal injury attorney and learn more about how we can help you, call The Parrish Law Firm, PLLC for a free consultation today: 571-229-1800.
+To discuss your case with a motorcycle accident attorney in Alexandria, VA, and learn more about how we can help you, call The Parrish Law Firm, PLLC for a free consultation today.